9 Nicknames for Hawaii and Their Histories

 In Summary

-Some nicknames for Hawaii bring to mind sandy beaches and warm ocean waves.
-Others, such as the Fiftieth State and the Youngest State, speak to its history in the United States.
+Some nicknames for Hawaii bring to mind images of sandy beaches and turquoise waves, while others, such as the Fiftieth State and the Youngest State, highlight its place in U.S. history.

 Want to keep exploring?